What Are Some Reasons NOT To Travel With Kids? Pitfalls Of Family Travel

 8. Too much luggage

 • Train your children to pack and carry their own luggage.
 Our girls have been doing it since they could walk.
-Yep.
-Check out the video below.
-Savannah when she was 17 months old traveling to Thailand.
+Savannah when she was 17 months old traveling to Thailand packed her own case.

 • Only bring one or two toys.
 Your kids imagination will go crazy off the charts when they learn they only have the world around them to play with.